-• In the framework of Common Security Defence Policy, the Republic of Cyprus supports the maintenance of European Military Capabilities, is a troop contributing country to the HELBROC European Battlegroup and participates in the EU operations ATALANTA, EUTM MALI and EUFOR - RCA with 1 officer.

-• Cyprus offers facilities and installations to countries participating in the Maritime Task Force of the UN Peace Keeping Mission in Lebanon, as well as appropriate infrastructure for the encampment and medical treatment of their forces.
-In addition, 2 National Guard Officers are currently serving at the Naqoura FHQ of UNIFIL in Southern Lebanon.

-• Cyprus confirms every 3 months its commitment to contribute to the United Nations Standby Arrangements System with military personnel.
+- In the framework of Common Security Defence Policy, the Republic of Cyprus supports the maintenance of European Military Capabilities, is a troop contributing country to the HELBROC European Battlegroup and participates in the EU operations EUNAVFOR MED "SOPHIA" and ATALANTA, with 3 officers. - Cyprus offers facilities to countries participating in the Maritime Task Force of the UN Peace Keeping Mission in Lebanon, as well as appropriate infrastructure for the encampment and medical treatment of their forces.
+In addition, 2 National Guard Officers are currently serving at the Naqoura FHQ of UNIFIL in Southern Lebanon. - Cyprus confirms every 3 months its commitment to contribute to the United Nations Standby Arrangements System with military personnel.